-In 2013, the National Highway Transportation Safety Administration (NHSTA) reported 2,910 fatal crashes caused by distraction.
+In 2013, the National Highway Transportation Safety Administration (NHTSA) reported 2,910 fatal crashes caused by distraction.
 Most people understand the dangers of distracted driving, but many fail to consider the dangers of distracted walking and its effect on pedestrian safety in Atlanta.

 Distracted Pedestrians: An Atlanta Epidemic

 Researchers at the University of Georgia observed pedestrian behavior at 20 “high-risk” intersections, which they reported in 2013.
 They noted that close to 50 percent of pedestrians were distracted while crossing at an intersection.
 Distractions included:

 Researchers also noted that pedestrians who were distracted spent longer in the street and often crossed unsafely, e.g., not looking both ways, not checking if the light was red.